Woodmaninator/AttmayMBBot/README.md

 ## Commands
 This is a list of all the commands this bot provides.

+### !commands
+This shows you a list of all the commands this bot provides.
+(It just links you to this exact page)

 ### !goodnight
 This command utilizes the [Datamuse API](https://www.datamuse.com/api/).
 Without any parameters this command produces a Goodnight-Message with a random adjecvite that is fitting for the day.